jjl014/Welp/README.md

 [Welp live][heroku]

 Welp is a Yelp inspired clone where users are able to signup and login to create businesses as well as leave reviews on existing ones.
-Welp utilizes React/Redux for the front end and Rails/Postgresql for the back end.
+Welp is a single page application that utilizes React/Redux for the front end and Rails/Postgresql for the back end.
 Google Maps API and Google Static Maps API were used to get latitude and longitude information as well as address components based on user input.
 React-Slick was used to display the image album for the business show pages.

 ## Features